Multi-Location Business Networking: Connecting Branch Offices Securely

 Quick Take

-Multi-location networking got dramatically easier in the past two years.
+Multi-location networking has become significantly more accessible over the past two years.
 UniFi's Site Magic now connects branch offices with a few clicks after planning IP ranges, while cloud-managed SD-WAN solutions eliminate the complex IPsec configurations that used to require physical visits to each location.
 For businesses with 2-20 locations, modern solutions deliver enterprise-grade connectivity at small business prices.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.

-The good news: multi-site networking transformed significantly in 2024-2025.
-Tools like UniFi Site Magic, cloud-managed SD-WAN, and business VPN solutions now handle the complexity that used to require networking specialists.
-You still need to plan properly, but the implementation and ongoing management became far more accessible.
+The shift happened primarily in 2025-2026.
+Tools like UniFi Site Magic, cloud-managed SD-WAN, and business VPN solutions handle the technical complexity that previously required dedicated network engineers.
+You still need proper planning, but the implementation and ongoing management became accessible to businesses without in-house IT departments.

 This guide walks through your options for connecting branch offices, from two-location setups to distributed networks spanning 20+ sites.
 We'll cover the approaches that work, the common pitfalls, and how to choose the right solution for your specific situation.